Learning Outcomes

 Registration of the Lender’s Charge

-If the buyer has purchased with a mortgage, the lender’s charge must be registered at HM Land Registry at the same time as the transfer.
-If the buyer is a company, the charge must also be registered at Companies House within 21 days of creation.
+If the buyer has purchased with a mortgage, the lender’s charge must be registered at HM Land Registry at the same time as the transfer (in the same AP1 application).
+For registered land, a charge is a registrable disposition that does not take effect at law until registered.
+An unregistered charge leaves the lender with, at best, an equitable security that is vulnerable to later registered interests and insolvency events.

 Key Term: charge